 In this instance, through her first snorkeling experience, Alexa was able to witness an actual marine ecosystem at work.

 Alexa definitely enjoyed her first snorkeling experience.
 She went around the reef for an hour before heading back to shore.

 Thank you very much for the DSD session, Jonjie, and we’re sure we’ll be back for more!
 It was a Christmas gift that was more than we expected.
 The experience of having an adventure underwater was absolutely indescribable.
 It was more than fun; it was truly an eye-opener.
 It was a reminder that Mother Nature is bigger, more mysterious, and more breathtaking than we can ever possibly imagine.

-He is a top-rated, PADI certified dive instructor and is highly recommended by tourists, local divers and international divers.
+He is a top-rated, certified PADI IDC staff instructor and is highly recommended by tourists, local divers and international divers.
 Not only he can introduce you to scuba diving, he can also train you to become a licensed PADI diver or even an instructor like him.
 He specializes in adrenaline-filled dive safaris that can last 3 to 4 days in the Philippines’ most beautiful reefs.

 Furthermore, Jonjie has a very extensive network of island hopping operators, tour operators, dive shops, resort owners, and other businesses and entities in the scuba diving industry.